 So if we as humans were to attempt to get rid of static, at least our own personal static, all we really have to do is ground ourselves out, right?
 That would get rid of our immediate surface static, but it wouldn’t deal with any future charges.
-Unless you figured out a way to be grounded all the time, it’s unlikely you could get rid of static for all time.
+Unless you figured out a way to be grounded all the time (such as wearing a grounding wire from your skin to the ground), it’s unlikely you could get rid of static for all time.
 To decrease the amount of static created in the future, we must augment environmental and physical conditions that are conducive to creating static charge.
 These include but are not limited to humidity, carpeting, and clothing.
 Below are some things that can be done to help reduce the amount of static electricity in your home and on your body.

 What is Static Cling?

 Static cling is when light objects, such as clothing, have opposite static charges.
 Our clothes have static cling because they were touching in a dry environment (the dryer) and they exchanged electrons.
 The object that lost electrons became positively charged while the object that gained electrons became negatively charged.
 And opposites, as we all know, attract.
 The same thing happens as we walk down a carpeted hallway in wool socks.
 But the objects are too large and the force of attraction between them too small to be noticed.

 Static Control Methods